PHGameStudio/phgamestudio.github.io/indie-archive.md

 [Inkulinati (Windows)](https://mega.nz/file/IfEU3aYT#551Ea0GxJbWviJTrFgsCdlh9LPMBqCFnCuV9zrcYcMY) (medieval board game)

-Use crossover to run exes on Mac, use Steam or wine for Linux
+Use Crossover to run exes on Mac, use Steam or wine for Linux